ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Deactivate
 ~~~~~~~~~~
-To deactivate a virtual environment, run this command:
+You would deactivate a virtual environment with:

 .. tabs::